nishantsnair/evilpython/lesson_13.md

 Make sure you successfully receive an email when you visit `http://127.0.0.1:33507/send_something/YOUR_EMAIL_HERE` (with `YOUR_EMAIL_HERE` replaced with your email).

-## HTML Template with a custom link!
+## HTML Template with a Custom Link!

 Create a folder called `templates` in the same folder as `app.py`.
 In that folder, save the following HTML webpage in a file called `linker.html`: